Powerless (Heroes): Plot

 Peter Petrelli and Adam Monroe break into the Primatech compound in Odessa to destroy the Shanti virus, a life-threatening disease that prevents evolved humans from using their abilities, ultimately ending in their death.

 Peter uses his powers to force the vault open, and is confronted by Hiro Nakamura, Nathan Petrelli and Matt Parkman.
 Nathan convinces Peter that Adam is trying to release the virus, not destroy it.

 Adam lets the virus fall just before Hiro teleports them both away.
 Peter manages to telekinetically grab the virus and vaporize it in his hands.

 After Monica Dawson is captured by a street gang, Micah Sanders turns to his mother Niki.
 Although Niki's powers are decreasing due to the virus, she agrees to help.

 They find Monica tied up in a burning abandoned warehouse.
 Using what remains of her superhuman strength, Niki helps Monica escape, but her strength fails and she ends up trapped inside the building as it explodes.

 Bob Bishop tells Noah Bennet that his daughter Claire Bennet is trying to expose The company and that they will have to take drastic measures.

 Noah goes home and tells Claire not to expose The company, informing her that he will work for them and in exchange his family will be left alone to lead normal lives.

 While searching her father Bob's office, Elle Bishop discovers a video surveillance feed showing Sylar in Mohinder Suresh's lab.

 Sylar forces Mohinder to restore his powers.
 Maya Herrera learns that her brother was killed by Sylar.
 When confronted he shoots her in the chest.
 Sylar has Mohinder test Claire's restorative blood by reviving Maya.

 As she returns to life, Elle enters the laboratory and attacks Sylar.
 He escapes, but takes the blood with him.

 Nathan calls a press meeting after deciding to expose the nature of the heroes and The company.
-As he is about to announce his ability to fly, he is shot in the chest by an unknown assailant.
+As he is about to announce his ability to fly, he is shot in the chest by an unknown assailant (which turns out to be Future Peter Petrelli.)

 Angela Petrelli watches a television news report about her son's attack as she speaks to an unidentified person on the phone.
 She calmly and firmly states that she understands the reason for the attack on Nathan, but that the assassination attempt has "opened Pandora's box".

 Following the end of Volume Two a brief prologue of Volume Three plays.

 Sylar, bloodied and hurt from Elle's attack, injects himself with the supply of Claire's blood that he took from Mohinder.
 His wounds heal immediately, and he is able to use his telekinetic abilities.
 The scene ends with Sylar saying, "I'm back".